httpwg/http-extensions/draft-ietf-httpbis-incremental.md

 The Incremental header field facilitates the establishment of a bidirectional byte channel over HTTP, as its presence in both requests and responses instructs intermediaries to forward early responses ({{Section 7.5 of HTTP}}) and to transmit message contents incrementally in both directions.
+However, when developing bidirectional protocols over HTTP, Extended CONNECT {{?RFC8441}}{{?RFC9220}} is generally more consistent with HTTP's architecture.

 # Security Considerations